Cold bosons in optical lattices: a tutorial for Exact Diagonalization: The Bose-Hubbard model and its characterization

-The Hamiltonian (\ref{eq:Ham_phi_zero}) becomes exactly solvable in two limiting cases: $t/U=0$ and $t/U \rightarrow \infty$.
+The homogeneous case of the Hamiltonian (\ref{eq:Ham_phi_zero}), with $t_{k,j} = t$, becomes exactly solvable in two limiting cases: $t/U=0$ and $t/U \rightarrow \infty$.
 We take ground states in these two cases as analytical trial states for the two quantum phases exhibited by the model: the non-interacting limit provides a trial state for the SF phase, while the system without hopping yields a trial state for the MI phase.

-\subsection{Mott Insulator regime}
+\subsubsection{Mott Insulator regime.}

-When $t/U\rightarrow0$ with $U>0$, the system is ruled by the repulsive interactions, and it minimizes energy by reducing the number of pairs in each site.
-So, the GS of the system is a state with $q=N/N_{\rm s}$ particles on each site, where $q$ is a positive integer, i.~e., a Mott insulator state.
+When $t/U\rightarrow0$ with $U>0$, the system is dominated by the repulsive interactions, and it minimizes energy by reducing the number of pairs in each site.
+So, the GS of the system is a state with $q \equiv N/M$ particles on each site, where $q$ is a positive integer, i.~e., a Mott insulator state.
 This corresponds to one many-body state of the Fock basis and it reads,

 The first excited state looks like a MI state where a particle has been annihilated in one site and created in a different site, i.~e., it is a quasiparticle-quasihole excitation of the MI state.
-When the particle is created in the $i$th site and the hole is localized in the $j$th one, the excited state reads as follows,
+When the particle is created in the $i$th site and the hole is localized in the $j$th one, the first excited state reads,

-The Mott insulator is an insulator in the sense that the ``transport'' of one particle from one site to another one costs a finite amount of energy (the energy gap $\Delta E$).
-In the MI GS state, when $q$ particles are in one site, the value of the interaction term in that site is $(U/2)q(q-1)$.
-In the MI state, a particle hops from one site to another, the value on the interaction term is $(U/2)(q-1)(q-2)$ in the site where the particle comes from and $(U/2)(q+1)q$ in the site where the particle goes.
+The Mott insulator is an insulator in the sense that the ``transport'' of one particle from one site to another costs a finite amount of energy (the energy gap $\Delta E$).
+In the MI state, when $q$ particles are in one site, the value of the interaction term in that site is $(U/2)q(q-1)$.
+When in the MI state, a particle hops from one site to another, the value on the interaction term is $(U/2)(q-1)(q-2)$ in the site where the particle comes from and $(U/2)(q+1)q$ in the site where the particle goes.
 This situation coincides with the first excitation of the MI state.
 So, the energy difference of the MI state and its excitation is,

 Thus, the MI phase has a characteristic energy gap $\Delta E=U$ in the energy spectrum which separates the ground state from the excitations.